-5. Based on the energy information and the energy consumption threshold, the EECF sends policy adjustment information to indicate PCF to adjust the following parameters per target UE: UE-AMBR, UE-Slice-MBR, eDRX cycle, periodic registration update timer.
+5. Based on the energy consumption (or related) information, and the energy consumption threshold provided by AF and/or UDM (when the energy consumption threshold is exceeded), the EECF sends energy control information as assistance information for policy adjustment by the PCF to adjust AM policy including the following parameters per target UE: UE-AMBR, UE-Slice-MBR.
 The EECF sends the information to PCF via Npcf_AMPolicyAuthorization Create/Update service.